mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

 ```
 Note:
 Migrations will be successful for VMs where network and disk interfaces are accessible to HDM via VMware APIs.
-In case network or disk interfaces are added dynamically, the virtual machine needs to be powered down so that
+In case network or disk interfaces are added dynamically, the virtual machine needs to be powered down, so
-information about the newly added network and disk interface are available via VMware APIs to HDM.
+information about the newly added network and disk interface are available to HDM via VMware APIs.
 Before migration is triggered, ensure that the health of HDM componentes is green.
 ```